PoisotLab/SpeciesDistributionToolkit.jl/docs/src/internals/contributing.md

 sections are all `.jl` files, which will be converted to markdown using the Literate package.

+New features **must** come with either a new vignette or a modification to an existing one.
+New vignettes **must** be listed in the `docs/src/.vitepress/config.mts` file; specifically, they must be in the `"sidebar"` array, grouped together with the other vignettes in the section.

 It is fine to use `using Revise` in the documentation scripts, this line will be removed at build time.